 These are 15-minute filmed sessions delivered by topic experts.
 Delegates will have the opportunity to pose questions at the end of filming.
-These sessions will be streamed live via Facebook Live and available online via SEI post-event.
+These sessions will be available online via Social Enterprise Institute post-event.
 Session capacity will be up to 200 delegates.

 These are sessions designed to delve deeper into topics explored in plenaries.
 Delegates will hear short presentations from topic experts and this will be followed by discussion.
 At least 50% of the time will be allocated to participation.
-Session capacity will be either up to 48 or up to 80 delegates (depending on room).
+Session capacity will range from 48-80 delegates (depending on room).

 These sessions will have no AV and are designed to offer delegates the opportunity to actively contribute to a range of topics facilitated by expert chairs.
 Delegates will be invited to identify their potential contribution via the event registration system.
 Confirmed contributors will be named on the online programme and involved in pre-event co-production with the session facilitator.
 Session capacity will be 16-24 delegates.